 Prior to Pace Academy, White was an assistant coach at Georgia State University for two seasons (2016-17 to 2017-18), where he helped the team to a 44-24 record (.647), including a 24-11 campaign and NCAA Tournament appearance in 2017-18.

 Before Georgia State, White was a high school coach for 20 seasons (1996-97 through 2015-16).
 Eleven of those seasons (2005-06 to 2015-16) were as the head boys’ basketball coach and athletic director at Miller Grove High School in Lithonia, Georgia.
 At Miller Grove, White compiled a 268-60 record (.817), including six-straight state championships.

 The 2014 USA Today All-USA Coach of the Year, White guided Miller Grove to the 2009-2012 Georgia Class 4A titles and the 2013 and 2014 Georgia Class 5A championships.

-His final season at Miller Grove in 2015-16 was one of his most impressive, as his team finished 31-3 and earning a bid to the Dick’s National’s tournament, and he was named the 2016 National High School Coaches Association Coach of the Year.
+His final season at Miller Grove in 2015-16 was one of his most impressive, as his team finished 31-3 and earned a bid to the Dick’s National’s tournament.
+He was named the 2016 National High School Coaches Association Coach of the Year.